top of page

 Carbohydrates: The Truth & Timing

 Carbs are not your enemy — they are your fuel.
 They support strength, hormone balance, and nervous system regulation.
-Interestingly, I found the Keto Diet to be helpful when it came to weight loss, however, it plummeted my energy levels due to the lack of carbs.
-It also sent my cortisol levels even higher, which is counterintuitive to what we need, especially during peri-menopause.
-I found by incorporating some carbs (whole foods rather than simple sugars), I felt so much better.
+Interestingly, I found the Keto Diet to be helpful for weight loss; however, it plummeted my energy levels due to the lack of carbs.
+It also sent my cortisol levels even higher, which is counterintuitive to what we need, especially during perimenopause.
+I found that by incorporating some carbs (whole foods rather than simple sugars), I felt so much better.

 Why you need carbs: